serokell/blockchain-util/README.md

 by the configuration in module `Snowdrop.Block.State`.

-Prefix `snowdrop` used all over the codebase refers to the codename of a project within Serokell. under umbrella of which these building blocks are being developed.
+Prefix `snowdrop` used all over the codebase refers to the codename of a project within Serokell.
+These building blocks are being developed under umbrella of Snowdrop project.
-The whole project (along with its repositories and documentation) will be announced and made public in Q4 2018.
+The whole Snowdrop project (along with its repositories and documentation) will be announced and made public in Q4 2018.

 ## How to build